igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 2. `insertFirst(data: E)` method

-- **Description**: Creates a Node from argument `data` and assigns the resulting node to the `head` property.
+Creates a Node from argument `data` and assigns the resulting node to the `head` property.
 Make sure to handle the case in which the linked list already has a node assigned to the `head` property.

+Tests:
-- **Test**: `append a node to the start of the list`
+- `append a node to the start of the list`

 Example: